RichardFreedman/Encoding_Music/01_Tutorials/03_Python_Basics.md

 Aïda
 ```

-Or now performing a logical test that allows us to report only certain values:
+Or now performing a logical test that allows us to report *only certain values*:

 ```python
 for work in list_work_dicts: